 Shipwrecks Of The Reformer, Hans Schmidt, John Gilmore, Flamingo, Coriolanus, And Varse

 These ships are all accessible through the Hippocampus Diving Centre located in Pula.
 These ships contain everything from Italian warships to Shakespeare-class British Navy vessels.
 They are great spots to view local fish and other underwater sea creatures, and their accessibility makes them popular with first-time divers.
 Because of the abundant species of aquatic life, they’re a hotspot for diving pros, too.

 Brijuni Steamship Wreck

-A strong storm in the year 1930 ended the marine life of this World War One vessel.
-Experienced divers should be sure to view the huge propeller.
+A strong storm in 1930 ended the marine life of this World War One vessel.
+Experienced divers should be sure to view the enormous propeller.
 You can find her sleeping on the seafloor off the south coast of the island of Vis.

 Pajo And Ribolovac

 Accessible through a bunch of diving centers, these two former fishing vessels are great underwater relics.
 They are located near the fantastic tourist destinations of Čiovo and Šolta and are the perfect way to spend a sunny, cloudless afternoon.

 Another Italian navy ship sunk by a mine during World War II, Taranto, lies near Dubrovnik and sits on the nearby reefs.
 As such, many schools of fish are found continuously swimming in and around this massive structure.